 In the second stage, a light source is directed at the cancer site.
 To treat cancer cells inside the body, a scope and fiberoptic cables may be used.
 These are tools that can be safely passed into the body to deliver light to the cancer site.
 To treat cancer cells on or just under the skin, the light source is shone directly on the site.
 This is often done using a lamp or machine.

 Call your healthcare provider if you have any of the following:

 Fever of 100.4 ºF (38 ºC) or higher, or as directed by your healthcare provider

 Severe shortness of breath or trouble breathing

 Severe redness, swelling, or skin breakdown or severe pain due to skin irritation

 Any new symptom, or one that causes concern

-You’ll have one or more follow-up visits with your doctor.
-These allow your doctor to check your health and response to the treatment.
-If more tests or treatments are needed, your doctor will discuss these with you.
+You’ll have one or more follow-up visits with your healthcare provider.
+At these visits, your healthcare provider checks your health and response to the treatment.
+If more tests or treatments are needed, your healthcare provider will discuss these with you.